Mario Götze: 10 things on Germany's 2014 World Cup final hero

 They announced that Götze had metabolic disturbances and he had to be withdrawn immediately from training.
 It was an issue that caused him continual muscle problems and meant he missed 18 games in the second half of the 2016/17 season as he set about recovering.
 His physio Dr. Thierry Murrisch explained that during his time at Bayern, Götze would train further at home after the day’s team training.
 It meant he gave his body no time to recover, and that slowly caught up with him before coming to a head at Dortmund, where they realised they needed to act.

 Götze himself admitted, “I demanded too much of myself and my body.
 I always wanted to do more than the others when I should’ve allowed my body time to recover and grow.”
 Murrisch continued to explain that Götze had the muscle structure of a body builder, but his muscles stopped responding after they were overworked.
-It’s an issue that Götze knows he needs to manage going forward.
+It is an issue that Götze has since learned to manage.